JasonLocklin/Dissertation/VWM/Discussion.md

 targets and respond in a way that indicates more prevalent guessing.

-[VWM Multiple -guessing] When participants were asked to perform the same VWM task in the presence of distractors, two things change: there is an increase in memory load, as patients are asked to remember more items, and some of that information must be
+[VWM multi-target intro] When participants were asked to perform the same VWM task in the presence of distractors, two things change: there is an increase in memory load, as patients are asked to remember more items, and some of that information must be